Ramya-Sree-V/Library-Management-System/README.md

 # Library-Management-System

 The Library Management System is designed to organize, manage, and streamline library-oriented tasks.
-This system maintains a database for entering new books and records of books that have been retrieved or issued, along with their respective dates.
+This system maintains a database for entering new books and records of books that have been retrieved or issued.
 The main aim of this project is to provide an easy-to-handle and automated library management system.
 It also offers features and interfaces for maintaining librarian records and  students' issue history.

 ## Features